Brad Thompson | Brad’s Begonia World

 • Sit the tuber aside leaving the old mix still attached for more drying.

 • Brush the old mix off carefully, not damaging non dried roots.

 • Dip tubers in 10% Demestos or 5% Janola solution or in straight Methylated spirits and dry.
 Dipping helps control/minimise storage rot.

 • Store in a cool, dark place, they can be wrapped in paper or buried in an inert medium, eg. sand, sawdust.

 • Inspect tubers for rot regularly.
-Light weight tubers or ones that sound hallow when flicked might be rotten inside.
+Lightweight tubers or ones that sound hollow when flicked might be rotten inside.

 • Dehydrated tubers, wrinkled skin, can be sprayed with a little water.